julian-fong/home-credit-default-risk/README.md

 eda.ipynb\
 model_selection.ipynb

-Running them in order will allow you to achieve the same model and results in the files
+Running them in order will allow you to compile the augmented dataset along with the complete model training process

 ## Data

 The data files are quite large and are not located in the repository.
-The following files are included in the data folder:
+The following files are included in the data folder that are used to run the notebooks:

 application_test.csv\
 application_train.csv\